-"Kidnapping offense" does include any federal, tribal or out-of-state conviction for an offense for which the person would be required to register as a kidnapping offender if residing in the state of conviction; or, if not required to register in the state of conviction, an offense that under the laws of this state would be classified as a kidnapping offense under RCW 9A.44.128.
+In RCW 9A.44.130(1)(a), a "Kidnapping offense" includes any federal, tribal or out-of-state conviction for an offense for which the person would be required to register as a kidnapping offender if residing in the state of conviction; or, if not required to register in the state of conviction, an offense that under the laws of this state would be classified as a kidnapping offense under RCW 9A.44.128.
 Any tribal conviction for an offense for which the person would be required to register as a kidnapping offender while residing in the reservation of conviction; or, if not required to register in the reservation of conviction, an offense that under the laws of this state would be classified as a kidnapping offense under this subsection.